sunpy/ndcube/docs/visualization.rst

 Since ndcube 2.0, the `~ndcube.NDCubeSequence` visualization support has been dropped.
 The rationale for this is outlined in `Issue #321 <https://github.com/sunpy/ndcube/issues/321>`_ on the ndcube GitHub repo.
 If you feel that `~ndcube.NDCubeSequence` visualization should be supported again, please let us know by commenting on that issue and telling us of your use case.
-Better still, if you would like to work on the infrastructure required to support `~ndcube.NDCubeSequence` visualization is a post ndcube 2.0 world let us know by commenting on the issue.
+Better still, if you would like to work on the infrastructure required to support `~ndcube.NDCubeSequence` visualization in a post ndcube 2.0 world let us know by commenting on the issue.

 Despite this the lack of `~ndcube.NDCubeSequence` visualization support, you can still visualize the data in `~ndcube.NDCubeSequence` in a number of ways.
 You can slice out a single `~ndcube.NDCube` and use its `~ndcube.NDCube.plot` method.